Sasan-EbrahimAbadi/URL-Screenshot-Capture-Script/README.md

 Step 2: Read URLs

-for i in $(cat /home/Local_address/Filename)
+for i in $(cat /home/Local_address/Url_List)

-Reads each URL from the Filename:
+Reads each URL from the Url_List

-/home/Local_address/Filename

-Each line should contain a single URL.
+Each line in the Url_List text file should contain a single URL.

 Step 3: Increment Counter